1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What's the difference between internal and external hemorrhoids?

-Internal hemorrhoids develop inside the rectum and are usually painless; external hemorrhoids form around the anus and can be painful, swollen, or itchy.
+Internal hemorrhoids are located within the rectum, and are not painful, whereas external hemorrhoids are located outside the rectum, around the anus and may be painful and be swollen or itchy.

 Are there images of internal hemorrhoids?